3Qax/Gradient-Light-Bridge/README.md

     wizard.
 Useful for comparing command payload generation against Bifrost and probe captures.

-## Practical Takeaways For This Repo

-- Joining Hue is a classical commissioning problem for this firmware, not a touchlink problem.
-- `0xFC03` is the main public target for gradient payload correctness.
-- `0xFC01` remains important because Hue bridges have been observed sending manufacturer-specific command `0x03` there after device announcements.
-- The Hue API `capabilities.certified` flag is probably bridge-side product classification logic, not something explained by the public ZLL papers.
-- If exact certification behavior becomes necessary, the most relevant RE path is bridge firmware / `ipbridge` discovery and product-mapping logic.

 ## License

 MIT.
-0 warranty, 0 liability, 0 resposibility for the damages.
+0 warranty, 0 liability, 0 resposibility for any damages.
 Use at your own risk.